carpentries/instructor-training/episodes/18-management.md

 ## Sticky Situations 1: Teaching to Diverse Skill Levels

-Although our workshops are targeted at novices, every workshop will have participants from a variety of backgrounds and technical skill levels.
-Some may be at the novice level in one technology (e.g. git), but competent or even expert in another (e.g. R).
-As an instructor, you will need to be attentive to this diversity in your learners' prior skill level, and adjust your instruction appropriately.
-This can seem like an impossible challenge!
+Carpentries workshops target novices, but you should still expect participants from a variety of backgrounds and technical skill levels.
+Some may be novices in one technology (e.g. git), but competent or even expert in another (e.g. R).
+As an instructor, you will need to be attentive to this range in your learners' prior skill level.
+Adjusting instruction to fit a range of backgrounds can seem like an impossible challenge!
-But with a solid team approach you will be surprised how many people can come away feeling satisfied that their time was well spent.
+But with a solid team approach you will be surprised at how many people can come away feeling satisfied that their time was well spent.

 > ## What Are the Challenges?